joshprk/agentrec/README.md

 - **Adaptive.** Theoretically, removing or adding agents does not change the classification of the existing ones as the prompt encodings are still calculated in the same way.
 You will not need to re-train from scratch if you add a new agent.
-Furthermore, there are emerging properties that allow some correct classification of agents that were not necessary trained with to begin with.
+Furthermore, there are emergent properties that allow some correct classification of agents that were not necessary trained with to begin with.
 - **Fast.** SBERT is a Siamese architecture which encodes the prompts before